Phylum Porifera

 10-20cm wide.
 The smooth velvety sponge is highly variable in shape.
 Basically, three kinds of shapes: an irregular mass that is low and flush with the ground, usually full of little holes; or an irregular mass with many tall stout cones with holes at the tips; on an irregular mass with globular lumps attached, sometimes on a stalk.
 These globular lumps can break off to form new sponges elsewhere.
 All three form have similar internal structures (skeleton form and spicules).
 Colour usually a chocolate brown.

 Chocolate Lovers: The small smooth holes of the sponge is usually inhabited by tiny brittle stars.
 All you can see of them are their little arms.
 When submerged, a brittle star infested sponge appears furry.
-Barnacles (Membranobalanus longirostrum) may also be found in this sponge.
+Sponge barnacles (Membranobalanus longirostrum) may also be found in this sponge.
 Possibly, the tiny spotted fans often seen on this sponge are the feeding 'feet' of these barnacles.Tiny spinoid worms may encrust the outer surface of the sponge, spacing themselves out regularly, at a distance equalling the length of their tentacles.

 The sponge can be found over a large area.